More Than “Just A Cleaning”!

 The professional hygiene appointment has never been appreciated for the true value it holds.
 The time a patient spends in the hygiene chair is so much more than “just a cleaning”.
-Along with the doctor, the hygienist is able to detect and evaluate a list of important details that will optimize your oral health.
+Along with your East Texas dentist, the hygienist is able to detect and evaluate a list of important details that will optimize your oral health.

 Our dentists prescribe diagnostic X-rays and photos in order to assist with the physical examination of your teeth.
 X-rays can uncover problems before they start while photos can educate the patient on why treatment is necessary.